 Employment Insurance Sickness Benefits (Federal): The Government of Canada has waived the one-week waiting period typically required when applying for EI sickness benefits for those in imposed quarantine who are claiming such benefits.
 The requirement to provide a medical certificate has also been waived.
 Status: In effect.

 Goods and Services Tax Credit and Canada Child Benefit Top-Ups(Federal): Top-ups for both the GST Credit and CCB programs will be paid out as special one-time payments.
 Recipients under the GST Credit program will receive around $400 per individual or $600 per couple.
 Recipients under the CCB program will receive an additional $300 per child.
-Status: Both top-ups will be paid out by early May, 2020.
+Status: GST credit to be paid April 9, 2020; CCB credit to be paid as part of the May, 2020 CCB payment.

 Registered Retirement Income Funds(Federal): The required minimum withdrawal from RRIFs has been reduced by 25% for 2020.
 Status: In effect.